Tourism Industry Could See Coronavirus Effects Last Through 2021

 Although the rate of coronavirus infections has slowed, the effects the global epidemic has had on the tourism industry is rapidly increasing.

-The impacts of the COVID-19 virus is already being seen and felt throughout Asia, which had a GDP of $884 billion in 2017.
+The impacts of the coronavirus is already being seen and felt throughout Asia, which had a GDP of $884 billion in 2017.
 In China, inbound tourism netted $127.3 billion in 2019.

 However, with the rise in diagnoses, travel agents, hoteliers and others in the travel industry are bracing for a months-long economic disruption due to the outbreak.
 And, these long-term effects could spill over into 2021.